Three Proven Methods Of Building Carbon

-Adequate levels of functional organic matter and a robust soil digestive system are sorely lacking in most all agricultural soils.
+Adequate levels of functional organic matter and a robust soil digestive system are sorely lacking in most agricultural soils.
 This lack of humic substances and biology significantly reduces a soil’s water holding capacity and the ability to release nutrients, all of which leads to large losses in crop quality and yield.

-In this article we hope to provide some ideas concerning the carbon cycle and how to effectively build soil carbonic organic matter.
+In this article we hope to provide some ideas concerning the carbon cycle and how to effectively build soil organic matter.
 There seem to be three primary means by which we can increase a soil’s carbon content: carbon imports, carbon generation and carbon induction.
-Each of these possible methods can also offer other strengths to a soil-building program, compost can provide a biological inoculum, humates can provide a biological stimulant.
+Each of these possible methods can also offer other strengths to a soil-building program: compost can provide a biological inoculum, humates can provide a biological stimulant.

 We have several opportunities to generate or capture carbon on the farm that would otherwise be lost.
 Managing crop residues, composting crop waste and animal manure, and cover cropping all provide us with a chance to capture more carbon and store it in our soils.
-Any of the practices will also help build a robust digestive system in the soil.
+Any of these practices will also help build a robust digestive system in the soil.

 Induction seems to best describe the possibility of generating higher levels of soil carbon by optimizing the carbon cycle and plant performance.
 Carbon induction has the greatest potential of any source to build large amounts of stable humic substances, stimulate biology, and improve soil and plant health.